MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/client-connectivity/cannot-connect-to-owa-by-using-http.md

 - Exchange Server 2010
 search.appverid: MET150
 ---
-# Users can't connect to OWA by using the HTTP protocol in Exchange Server 2010
+# Users can't connect to Outlook Web App by using the HTTP protocol in Exchange Server 2010

-This article provides a workaround for the issue that uses can't connect to OWA (OWA) through the HTTP protocol in Microsoft Exchange Server 2010.
+This article provides a workaround for the issue that uses can't connect to Outlook Web App (Outlook Web App) through the HTTP protocol in Microsoft Exchange Server 2010.

 _Original KB number:_ &nbsp; 2748253

 ## Symptoms

-After you apply Exchange Server 2010 Service Pack 2 (SP2), users can't connect to OWA by using the HTTP protocol.
-This problem occurs even if you disable the **Require secure channel (SSL)** option in the OWA virtual directory.
+After you apply Exchange Server 2010 Service Pack 2 (SP2), users can't connect to Outlook Web App by using the HTTP protocol.
+This problem occurs even if you disable the **Require secure channel (SSL)** option in the Outlook Web App virtual directory.

 ## Cause

-This problem occurs because Exchange Server 2010 SP2 uses the HTTPS protocol to connect to OWA.
+This problem occurs because Exchange Server 2010 SP2 uses the HTTPS protocol to connect to Outlook Web App.

 ## Workaround

 To work around this problem, follow these steps:

-1. In the Client Access Server (CAS) server that hosts the OWA, open the Web.config file by using Notepad.
+1. In the Client Access Server (CAS) server that hosts the Outlook Web App, open the Web.config file by using Notepad.
 By default, the Web.config file is installed in the following location:
    C:\Program files\Microsoft\Exchange Server\V14\ClientAccess\OWA

 2. Locate the following code: